nuitrcs/databases_workshop/sql/createdesign.md

 Get the data from https://raw.githubusercontent.com/nuitrcs/databases_workshop/master/datafiles/allstudents.csv

+(During the workshop, if connected to a remote server, the file is downloaded at /tmp/allstudents.csv already)

 Decide how to divide this data up into tables, create the tables, and import the data.

 Some instructors are listed as TBD: decide how to handle this data.